An Efficient Workflow for Modelling High-Dimensional Spatial Extremes: Case study prerequisites

-The conditional extremes model in \eqref{eq:conditional-model-simpson} is defined for a random process with Laplace margins.
-However, most natural processes are not Laplace distributed.
-Thus, in order to perform inference with the conditional extremes model for a random process \(X(\bm s)\), one must first standardise it to a random process \(Y(\bm s)\) with Laplace margins.
+In order to perform inference with the conditional extremes model for a random process \(X(\bm s)\), one must first standardise it to a random process \(Y(\bm s)\) with Laplace margins.
 This is performed using the probability integral transform \citep{keef13_estim_condit_distr_multiv_variab}:

 where \(F_{X(\bm s)}\) is the marginal distribution function of the random variable \(X(\bm s)\).
-We estimate the marginal distribution functions as the empirical distribution functions.
+We estimate the marginal distribution functions as the site-wise empirical distribution function of \(X(\bm s)\).
 However, independent standardisation of data at each location can lead to an unrealistic lack of smoothness in the transformed process \(Y(\bm s)\).
-Therefore, we apply a sliding window approach for computing the empirical distribution functions, where the distribution at location \(\bm s\) is estimated as the empirical distribution function of pooled data from all locations \(\bm s'\) such that \(\|\bm s - \bm s'\| \leq r\) for some radius \(r\).
+Therefore, we apply a sliding window approach for computing the empirical distribution function, where the distribution at location \(\bm s\) is estimated as the empirical distribution function of pooled data from all locations \(\bm s'\) such that \(\|\bm s - \bm s'\| \leq r\) for some radius \(r\).
 Based on exploratory analysis we find \(r = 5\) km to yield a realistic degree of smoothness in the estimated marginal distributions of \(X(\bm s)\) (results not shown).